xnandersson/docker-realmd/README.md

 Quick Howto:

- * Set up a docker-dc as per [1], and make a note of your ip address.
+ * Set up a docker-dc as per [1], and make a note of your ip address. (sudo docker inspect dc | grep IPAddress)
  * Modify the contents of krb5-config.debconf to reflect your domain.
 Defaults are for docker-dc
  * Build the image. (./realmd.build)
  * Modify the realmd.run so --dns= reflect the ip to your AD-server.
  * Run it (./realmd.run).
-Your mashine is automatically provisioned.
+Your client is automatically provisioned.

 [1] https://github.com/xnandersson/docker-dc